 Learn something new every day More Info... by email

 Overclocking a graphics card, whether through software, the basic input and output services (BIOS) or with hardware switches, can help to increase performance, but also can damage the card beyond repair.
-The main benefit of overclocking a graphics card is an increase in speed, although a peripheral benefit might include a better understanding of how the hardware works.
-The cons of overclocking a graphics card depend on how the card is designed and to what extent the overclocking is performed.
+The main benefit of doing this is an increase in speed, although a peripheral benefit might include a better understanding of how the hardware works.
+The cons depend on how the card is designed and to what extent the overclocking is performed.
 In general, the largest risk involves bypassing safety mechanisms and causing the circuitry on the graphics card to melt, short or otherwise be destroyed.
 For a successful overclock, some of the drawbacks can include an increase in the amount of heat that the card outputs and an increase in the amount of power that the graphics card requires to function.

 There are several methods that can be used for overclocking a graphics card.
 Some manufacturers actually provide applications for customers that will go through software channels to change the performance metrics of a card.
 In most instances, because this software is provided by the manufacturer, this type of overclocking will provide a small to medium increase in performance without putting the hardware at risk.
 A few manufacturers even sell factory overclocked graphics cards that are safe and operate within the correct parameters.